cp3402-students/cp3402-2022-1-site-group09/theme.md

 ## Typography
   We have used a large variety of fonts mainly chosen through a criteria of Readability > Aesthetics > Scaling.
 The result is well-fitting fonts for the different cases they are implemented in.

+## Colors
+  Our concept in choosing the colors for the website came from just adapting to the colors of the logo of the page.
+We had a few colors in mind namely a pastel blue and green.
+However, we wanted to choose the exact colors that accentuated all the main things to make it a goal-driven website.
+So, we used a site called Coolors [Coolors](https://coolors.co/generate) to browse through different color palettes.